Leena-Alrababah/TCL-Task/README.md

 # TCL-Task
-Instalation:
+#Instalation:
-Download or clone the repo
+ - Download or clone the repo
-cd path/to/Task-TCL
+ - cd path/to/Task-TCL
-Run the command tclsh Task.tcl
+ - Run the command tclsh task.tcl